Introducing Canada’s very own Beer Knight!

 A little history through the words and passion of the Beer Knight.

 Did you know historically ALL beer was ale?
 Lager was not invented until 1842.
 Do you know what key invention that year made lager possible?
 Hint: think refrigeration.

-On what… never mind who, has the “best life” ever “they have a lot of sex and they make beer” was the best quote of the show.
+On what… never mind who has the “best life” ever “they have a lot of sex and they make beer” was the best quote of the show.
 Guy is referring to the life of the yeast.
-By the way the red wine yeast are a little more vigorous, find out why.
+By the way, the red wine yeast is a little more vigorous, find out why.
 It gets awfully hot in that vat!

 To pour ahead or not to pour ahead, that is the $64,000 question!
 Yes, says Guy, in a certain way to a specific height.
 Discover the power of the beer’s antioxidants and how NOT to miss out on them!

 If you are okay with a bloated feeling after enjoying your favorite beer, continue drinking straight from the bottle, if not pour into a glass, some of which is most appropriate depending on the beer.
 According to Guy, the naturally fermented beer, on average contains 2.5 volumes of carbon dioxide…imagine that in your stomach which would be equivalent to 2/1/2 bottles of gas!
 Yikes.
 Thank you Beer Knight aka scientist.

 Just like wine, certain European beers have to come from a specific region and adhere to a specific methodology.